Lumines: Puzzle Fusion: Gameplay

-There are five modes: Challenge, Single Skin, Time Attack, Puzzle, and Versus.
+Lumines: Puzzle Fusion has five modes: Challenge, Single Skin, Time Attack, Puzzle, and Versus.
 Challenge mode is the main mode and cycles through skins in a fixed order of increasing difficulty.
 Single Skin mode allows players to select one skin to play for the entire session.
 In Time Attack mode, players have a limited time to clear as many blocks as possible.
 Puzzle mode challenges players to arrange blocks to create pictures.
-In Versus mode, players battle against A.I. opponents or against other players via their wireless connections.
+In Versus mode, players battle against A.I. opponents or against other players via wireless connections.
 The Versus mode begins with the playing field divided in half; the goal is to clear successive squares, which shrinks the opposing player's space.

 Later ports and remasters added modes such as Arcade, Mission, Shuffle, and Skin Edit mode.
-Arcade mode is designed for mobile phone ports; players complete a total of 20 stages with CPU versus battles serving as Boss stages after a certain amount of stages are complete.
-Arcade mode also adds blocks that can explode, a third color block within certain stages, and new grouped block shapes such as S-shaped or three-block-wide rectangles.
-Mission mode offers a range of challenges such as clearing the stage in a certain number of moves or clearing a specified number of columns.
-Shuffle mode creates game sessions with a randomized order of stages.
+Arcade mode is designed for mobile phone ports; players complete a total of 10 stages with CPU versus battles serving as Boss stages after a certain amount of stages are complete.
+Arcade mode adds blocks that can explode, a third color block within certain stages, and new grouped block shapes such as S-shaped or three-block-wide rectangles.
+Mission mode tasks players with challenges such as clearing the stage in a certain number of moves or clearing a specified number of columns.
+Shuffle mode creates game sessions with randomized order of stages.
 Skin Edit mode allows players to customize their game session by selecting the order of unlocked skins.